Cijin/db-proj/README.md

 I still would continue to use Go for all my programming needs but I've found a new appreciation for C.
 If anything, it's helped me understand the hardware better, in turn making me a better programmer.
 I hope.

+## Make

+Make is awesome.
+It's the bulid system for the project.
+Simple run `make` to get everything up and ready.
+It builds all the objects and ensures both the server and the client are up and running on the port you have specified.

 ## Shoutout to Low Level Learning

 This project and my understanding of C would have taken me years to get to this point, if I were